bahrus/xtal-sip/README.md

 So I'm suggesting no less than two ways of mapping JS files here:

 1. A flat, streamable list of link tags, placed strategically to fit the loading sequence of files as flexibly as possible.
-2. A hierarchical look-up that recognizes sub-scoping, all in one place.
+2. A hierarchical look-up that recognizes sub-scoping, all in one place, tailored specifically for JS.

 Having two potentially overlapping lists like this is admittedly [a bit irregular](https://www.youtube.com/watch?v=eOnTnQNNfvg).
 I can see ways one of these mapping systems could be used to auto-generate the other.
 Or maybe some uber mapping system, not recognized by the browser (like package-lock.json?) could be used to generate both.

-But I don't see a way around acknowledging the existence of both of these.
+But I don't see a way around acknowledging the existence of both of these, as far as the browser runtime.

 ## Language of the middle